ArturSpirin/test_junkie/README.md

 function of the `Runner` instance.
 + `suite_multithreading_limit`: Use to define max number of suites to run in parallel.
 By default it will use one thread, which means suites wont be running in parallel until you set value greater than 1.
-+ `test_multithreading_limit`: Use to define max number of suites to run in parallel.
++ `test_multithreading_limit`: Use to define max number of test to run in parallel.
 By default it will use one thread, which means tests wont be running in parallel until you set value greater than 1.

-#### Restricting Parallel Execution at Suite/Test level
+This limit applies to parallelized parameterized tests as well.

-Restrict parallel execution at the suite level:
+#### Controlling Parallel Execution at Suite level

-- Lets say you have suites: `A`, `B`, `C` and suite `A` can have a conflict with suite `C` if it runs in parallel.
+- Lets say you have suites: `A`, `B`, `C` and suite `A` can have a conflict with suite `C`, if it runs in parallel.
 Using the property `pr` (stands for parallel restriction) from the [@Suite](#suite) decorator which takes a list of class objects, you can let Test Junkie know that you don't want to run those suites in parallel.
     ```python